aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 request open.
 Normal manually generated videos use priority 100 and therefore remain ahead of calibration.
 The browser stores the current session ID locally and resumes status polling after a page reload.

+Saved database FITS are staged into the same private session with hard links, which preserve the selected inode without copying gigabytes or modifying the database-owned path.
+A cross-filesystem installation falls back to symbolic links.
+Session cleanup removes only those private links; it never deletes the original database FITS.
+The existing background engine and validation policy are therefore identical for uploaded and discovered evidence.

 The web evidence policy differs from the command-line utility in one documented way.
 The CLI retains its conservative default of failing when any detected bad frame